Gatsby23/ResearchWork/README.md

 # ResearchWork
-My research work, mainly on 3D reconstruction, includes Structure from Motion, SLAM, semantic reconstruction.
+My personal research work on Peking University, mainly on 3D reconstruction, includes Structure from Motion, SLAM, semantic reconstruction.
+I'm also interested in numerical optimization, especially large scale nonlinear optimization.
+If you are interested in my work, just send me an e-mail.

-## Structure from Motion
+## 1. Structure from Motion
 ### Viewing Graph

 TODO: